MAPPING

 'SCOTTISH' SNOOPY

-‘American’ Snoopy scanned by a collector and vintage goods shop owner Emily May Anscombe, who purchased at a carbon sale from a person who was selling his grandad's belongings, since the grandad wanted to go travelling around the world and was getting rid of his collections.
+‘American’ Snoopy scanned by a collector and vintage goods shop owner Emily May Anscombe, who purchased it at a carboot sale from a person who was selling his grandad's belongings, since the grandad wanted to go travelling around the world and was getting rid of his belongings, including his toy collections.

-The customised texture features copyright free maps, extrapolated into semi-abstract textures with AI, thus creating a patchy, ragged skin made of AI-conceived maps: what is this toy's travel history?
+Ksenia customised the texture featuring free maps, extrapolated into semi-abstract textures with AI, thus creating a patchy, ragged skin made of AI-conceived maps: what is this toy's travel history?
 And what would be the travel history of its first owner?

 'AMERICAN' SNOOPY